lyu-ai/agentok/README.md

 Please consider contributing to [AutoGen](https://github.com/microsoft/autogen), as FlowGen relies on a robust foundation to deliver its capabilities.
 Your contributions can help enhance the platform's core functionalities, ensuring a more seamless and efficient development experience for Multi-Agent Applications.

+This project uses [📦🚀semantic-release](https://github.com/semantic-release/semantic-release) to manage versioning and releases.
+To avoid too frequent auto-releases, we make it a manual GitHub Action to trigger the release.

+To follow the Semantic Release process, we enforced commit-lint convention on commit messages.
+Please refer to [Commitlint](https://commitlint.js.org/#/) for more details.

 ## Contributors Wall

 <a href="https://github.com/tiwater/flowgen/graphs/contributors">